waxlab/wax/README.md

 * Developing conditionals on code for use with Windows, by now not supported (See "Using under Windows" section).

+## Join Community

+Join our channel at Matrix: [https://matrix.to/#/#wax-lua:matrix.org] created basically for announcements and discussions about the future of project.

 ## Development